chisui/dakka/thesis/main.md

 Another sensible default definition for `Message a` would be `Void`, which would indicate that the actor can not receive any messages at all.
 If the message type of an Actor is `Void` the only way for that actor to act is on receiving signals.

-To be able to send these messages around in a distributed systems we have to ensure that they are serializable.
+To be able message sending in distributed systems we have to ensure that they are serializable.
 They have to fulfill the same constraints as the Actor type itself.
 For this we create a constraint type alias (through the language extension `ConstraintKinds`):